Saturday, March 7, 2020

 1932 scene at the Augusta carbarn.
 Henry L. C. Leighton of

-Augusta, who supplied a number of photos for the book used
+Augusta, who supplied several photos for the book used

 for this blog post is seen here posing by the receiver's sale sign.